The Triumvir Method

 Three Verdicts

-The method does not produce recommendations.
+The method does not produce advice.
 It produces verdicts - explicit determinations about whether proceeding is acceptable.

 DECIDE